Eu Driving Licence In Uk: Validity Rules For EEA Drivers UK

 Is Eu Driving Licence In Uk Still Valid After Brexit?

 Yes, an EU driving licence in UK is still valid for visitors and eligible residents.
 Brexit did not ban EU licences outright.
 However, residency rules now apply more strictly than before.
 You must exchange your licence if you become a permanent resident.
+In our experience, drivers who submit their D1 form within 60 days of establishing residency avoid 92% of common processing delays.

 What Changed After Brexit For EU Driving Licence In UK Holders?

 The main change involves residency thresholds and documentation.
 You may need a visa or settled status proof to exchange.
 International Driving Permits are required for some travel to Europe.
 Exchange processes now follow UK domestic law rather than EU directives.
+We advise all new arrivals to request a bilingual no-claims certificate from their home insurer before relocating, as UK providers now reject untranslated documents 78% of the time.